| || |

 In order to participate in your local electoral process, you must be a registered voter in the City of Roseville.

-Voter registration forms can be obtained at the City Clerk Department at 311 Vernon St. Roseville, CA 95747, or by calling the City Clerk Department to have a form mailed to you.
+Voter registration forms can be obtained at the City Clerk Department at 311 Vernon Street, or by calling the City Clerk Department to have a form mailed to you.

-Additionally, you may contact the Placer County Elections office at (530) 886-5650.
-To read more information, you may also go to the Placer County website at www.placer.ca.gov/clerk/elections/elections.htm
+Additionally, you may contact the Placer County Elections Office at (530) 886-5650 or go to the Placer County Elections website at www.placerelections.com

 If you don't want solicitors at your property, you can display a "no soliciting" sign.
 Solicitors are required to respect this sign and refrain from knocking on your door.